-The common misconception that one hears in a casino slots 3D is that the objective of the game is to get as close to 21 as possible without going bust.
+The common misconception that one hears in a casino is that the objective of the game is to get as close to 21 as possible without going bust.
 This is inaccurate; the aim is to beat the dealer.
 The way to do this is to get as close to 21 as possible without going over.
 We have listed the rules of blackjack, which may help you in your blackjack endeavours to beat the dealer by being more efficient with your decisions and avoiding any accidental mistakes or cheating.
-Check out some of the top-rated UK slots with the best graphics today!
+You can also check out some of the top-rated UK slots with the best graphics today!

 Blackjack is played with any number of decks from one to eight.
 These decks must be made up of 52 cards.
 (House Hack – Avoid games played with three and five decks, although these are rare).
 Keep in mind when playing blackjack that Aces can equal both 1 or 11 points.
 Any tens or face cards count as ten points.
 Any other number has its normal value.